Inferring neutron star properties through gravitational waves from r-modes and their relativistic counterparts: Discussion and Conclusion

-In this article, we present an analysis similar to \cite{Lu:2022oys} of what properties can be inferred from neutron stars that radiate electromagnetic waves and detectable continuous gravitational waves produced by r-mode oscillations.
+In this article, we present an analysis similar to \citep{Lu:2022oys} of what properties can be inferred from neutron stars that radiate electromagnetic waves and detectable continuous gravitational waves produced by r-modes and their relativistic equivalents (ALH modes).
 We investigate two different frameworks.
 In the first framework, we assume the distance of the star is measured via electromagnetic observations with 20\% accuracy.
-We then infer three neutron star properties: its principal moment of inertia ($I$), the component of magnetic dipole moment perpendicular to the rotation axis ($m_p$), and a parameter ($\alpha$) which is related to the saturation amplitude by $\alpha = \alpha_{s} M R^3 \tilde{J}$.
-Unlike the signals produced due to mountains, for narrow-band searches, the signals due to r-mode oscillations give us information on an additional parameter ($\kappa$) which satisfies universal relations with the compactness of the star \citep{Ghosh:2022ysj, Idrisy:2014qca}.
+We then infer three neutron star properties: its principal moment of inertia ($I_{zz}$), the component of magnetic dipole moment perpendicular to the rotation axis ($m_p$), and a parameter ($\tilde{\alpha}$) which is related to the saturation amplitude by $\tilde{\alpha} = \alpha_{s} M R^3 \tilde{J}$.
+Unlike the signals produced due to mountains, the signals due to ALH-mode oscillations detected via narrow-band searches give us information on an additional parameter ($\kappa$) which satisfies universal relations with the compactness of the star \citep{Ghosh:2022ysj, Idrisy:2014qca}.
 In the second framework, we use this and the $I-C$ universal relations to directly measure the distance ($r$) of the neutron star, along with the three parameters mentioned above.
 We then use a simple Fisher information matrix-based approach to present a quantitative error estimation study for parameters inferred via both frameworks.

 Monte Carlo simulations typical for all-sky searches are done for the first framework, whereas simulations typical for narrow-band searches are done for the second framework.
-When inferring properties via the first framework, for detected signals with a year-long observation time (which could be higher depending on the detector duty cycle), it is possible to achieve an accuracy of 32\% for $I$ and 16\% for $\alpha$ and $m_p$.
-On the other hand, for inference via the second framework under similar conditions, we observe a comparatively higher accuracy of $1-2\%$ or less is achievable for $I$, $\alpha$, and $m_p$, and 16\% accuracy for $r$.
-A key drawback of this framework is that it requires an assumption of a neutron star equation of state and works only in the slow rotation limit.
-In contrast, no such requirements are needed for the first framework.
-The most accurate estimates are when the breaking index is in the region $n \in [4,6]$, $f$ is small, and $\dot{f}$ is large.
+When inferring properties via the first framework, for detected signals with a year-long observation time (which could be higher depending on the detector duty cycle), it is possible to achieve an accuracy of 32\% for $I_{zz}$ and 16\% for $\tilde{\alpha}$ and $m_p$.
+On the other hand, for inference via the second framework under similar conditions, we observe a comparatively higher accuracy of $10-20\%$ or less is achievable for $I_{zz}$, $\tilde{\alpha}$, and $m_p$, and 32\% accuracy for $r$.
+The most accurate estimates are when the braking index is in the region $n \in [4,6]$, $f$ is small, and $\dot{f}$ is large.